frankgrimy/launchkey-mini-mk3-flstudio/README.md

 ## Supported plugins

-Currently, the API only supports generator plugins.
+Currently, the API only supports generator plugins (a.k.a Synths, or the ones that can be loaded in the Channel Rack).
 The script supports the following plugins:

 Image-Line plugins: